-Since the first Jewish war of the years 66 to 70 AD, the pressure for solidarity grew among Jews and, rather involuntarily, also a Jewish identity.
-For with the destruction of the Jewish Temple of Jerusalem in this war, not only were temple implements, the menorah, gold and other valuables confiscated by Rome and brought to Rome in a triumphal procession as trophies of victory, but these funds were also used to build and finance Titus' Colosseum.
-Cynically, the temple tax imposed by the Jews on themselves was now collected by the Romans, but this tax was no longer allocated to the temple but to a newly created department of the Roman treasury.
-Even though this tax was hardly enforced with the thoroughness of German tax authorities and police clout, there were cases in which people were officially prodded about their Jewish affiliation, not for the sake of the privilege of not having to work on the Sabbath, but to pay an additional tax to the Roman treasury because of their religious practice or social affiliation.
-We know of no case in which a Christian would have refused such a tax, but, on the contrary, Jesus' word from the Gospel is before us, according to which Caesar's is to be given to Caesar (Mt 22:21).
+Since the first Jewish war of 66–70 AD, the pressure for solidarity had been growing among Jews and, rather involuntarily, also a Jewish identity.
+For with the destruction of the Jewish Temple of Jerusalem in this war, not only were temple implements, the menorah, as well as gold and other valuables confiscated and brought to Rome in a triumphal procession as trophies of victory, but these funds were also used to build and finance Titus’ Colosseum.
+Cynically, the temple tax imposed by the Jews on themselves was now collected by the Romans, but instead of being allocated to the temple was redirected to a newly created department of the Roman treasury.
+Even though this tax was hardly enforced with the thoroughness of German tax authorities and police clout, there were cases in which people were officially prodded about their Jewish affiliation, not for the privilege of not having to work on the Sabbath, but to pay an additional tax to the Roman treasury because of their religious practice or social affiliation.
+We know of no case in which a Christian would have refused such a tax; however, on the other hand, Jesus’ word from the Gospel stands before us, according to which Caesar’s is to be given to Caesar (Mt 22:21).

-It is therefore not surprising that during the Bar Kokhba war, if Justin reports correctly, the Jewish rebel leader subjected Christians to the harshest punishments, perhaps the death penalty.
-This is only plausible if Bar Kokhba basically assumed that Christians, like other Jews, should support his rebellion and he therefore had renegades punished, even though we know of other Jews, such as the scholar Rabbi Akiba, who is said not to have supported the revolt either, even if he went unpunished.
+It is therefore not surprising that during the Bar Kokhba war, if Justin reports correctly, the Jewish rebel leader subjected Christians to the harshest punishments, possibly even the death penalty.
+This is only plausible if Bar Kokhba assumed that Christians, like other Jews, should support his rebellion and he therefore had renegades punished, even though we know of other Jews, such as the scholar Rabbi Akiba, who is said to not have supported the revolt either, yet went unpunished.

-Perhaps it was this warlike confrontation, which far surpassed the first Jewish revolt in brutality and cruelty, but above all in the annihilation of Roman soldiers and Jewish revolutionaries, that presented Jews and Romans with a new challenge.
-It is reported of Emperor Hadrian that after the war he had been the first Roman commander in history to appear before the Senate and announce the end of the war not with the message of victory: "The Emperor and his soldiers are well", but with a silence that gave the dark impression that Rome had suffered defeat for the first time in history.
+Perhaps it was this warlike confrontation, which far surpassed the first Jewish revolt in brutality and cruelty, but above all in the numbers of Roman soldiers and Jewish revolutionaries who were killed, that presented Jews and Romans with a new challenge.
+It is reported of Emperor Hadrian that he was the first Roman commander to appear before the Senate and announce the end of the war not with the message of victory: “The Emperor and his soldiers are well,” but with a silence that gave the dark impression that Rome had suffered defeat for the first time in history.
 In any case, there was no triumphal procession in Rome, but instead draconian punitive measures against Jews.
-First, they were forbidden to be present in Jerusalem - except for one day a year when they were supposed to celebrate the victory of the Romans - then the Temple Mount was cleared and a statue of Zeus was erected on its site for the Roman garrison city of Aelia Capitolina, which was to replace the holy city of Jerusalem.
+First, they were forbidden to be present in Jerusalem – except for one day a year when they were supposed to celebrate the victory of the Romans – then the Temple Mount was cleared and a statue of Zeus was erected on its site for the Roman garrison city of Aelia Capitolina, which was to replace the holy city of Jerusalem.
 Whether non-Jewish Christians were allowed to live in Aelia Capitolina in the period thereafter because Christians became known as non-supporters of the revolt seems rather out of the question, since Eusebius reports that Christians were given an uncircumcised bishop in Jerusalem for the first time at that time.
 It therefore seems more likely that Christians escaped the ban on presence because their Jewish parishioners had left Jerusalem, but because uncircumcised people were also accepted into the Christian congregations, they did not fall under the ban on Jews.